PrioAhmed19/FastAPI-Based-Customer-Support-Chatbot/README.md

 # Product Chatbot REST API

-A fully functional AI-powered chatbot REST API built with FastAPI that provides intelligent, human-like responses to customer queries about products using data from the DummyJSON Products API and Groq LLM.
+A fully functional AI-powered chatbot built with FastAPI that provides intelligent, human-like responses to customer queries about products using data from the DummyJSON Products API and Groq LLM.

 ## Features